-The Hunter Cancer Biobank (HCB) operates to the highest of standards.
-The HCB is governed by a Management Committee including members that represent the research and pathology needs of all cancer researchers.
-The aim of the HCB MC is to ensure the development and ongoing function of a comprehensive, validated, well annotated cancer biobank to provide cancer researchers with fast, easy access to high quality patient samples linked to clinical outcomes.
-The Management Committee reports to the Hunter Cancer Research Alliance (HCRA) Director and Executive Committee.
+The HCB is governed by a Management Committee which includes member who represent the research and pathology interests of local cancer researchers.
+The aim of the HCB management committee is to ensure the development and ongoing function of a comprehensive, validate, well annotated cancer biobank to provide cancer researchers with fast, easy access to high quality patient samples – linked to clinical outcomes.
+The Management committee reports to the Hunter Cancer Research Alliance (HCRA) Director and Executive Committee.

 The HCB is a major research platform provided by the Hunter Cancer Research Alliance.